Pratik8399/supply-chain-operations-analytics-platform/outputs/executive_summary.md

 # Executive Summary — Operations Analytics
-*Generated 13 Jul 2026 by the automated insight module (template-based narrative generation).*

 ## Business at a glance
 Revenue of $36,785,077 across 65,752 orders and 50 categories, with overall on-time-in-full at 42.3%.